Gluten-Free Restaurants You Have to Try in Alaska

 This little cafe is the best gluten-free in Alaska.
 It’s one of my favorite restaurants/bakeries ever.
 Follow them on Instagram before going to Fairbanks to see their most updated hours.
 They do a great job with their gluten-free offerings; you can pick from many things.
 The portions are small, so there are better picks than this one if you’re hungry.
 It was a great safe bet for me at the end of a long trip away from the safety of my own kitchen, though.

 The Belgian waffles and breakfast sandwiches were my favorites from the menu.
-They also had a cardamom latte that is now the standard I measure all lattes against.
+They also had a cardamom latte, which is now the standard against which I measure all lattes.
 It was incredible!

 The lavender-lemon bundt cake was my favorite bakery item.
 This place was unusual because I thoroughly enjoyed everything I ordered from them and am usually pretty picky.